-This section provides useful Indigenous Language resources and links to help you with your research.
+This section provides useful Aboriginal and Torres Strait Islander Language resources and links to help you with your research at the State Library.

 State Library of Queensland

 State Library has a number of resources available through its website in online catalogue services.
 The State Library catalogue enables individuals to research the collections of Original Materials, Published Materials, Audio-Visual and Digital items relating to Australian Aboriginal and Torres Strait Islander cultures, languages and histories.

 The State Library collections include a diverse/extensive range of language materials, particularly relating to Queensland Aboriginal and Torres Strait Islander languages.
 Further reference materials may be found in local/regional collections, including public libraries.
 State Library materials pertaining to Indigenous languages fall into the following categories: